RubenGres/Seg2Sat/README.md

-Seg2Sat - Segmentation to satellite view with ControlNet
+Seg2Sat - Segmentation to aerial view using pretrained diffuser models
 ======

 Seg2Sat is a project that explores the potential of exploiting algorithms such as [StableDiffusion](https://github.com/CompVis/stable-diffusion) and [ControlNet](https://github.com/lllyasviel/ControlNet) to generate aerial images based on terrain segmentation data.
 By leveraging IGN's [FLAIR (French Land cover from Aerospace Imagery)](https://ignf.github.io/FLAIR/) dataset, which provides land cover information for various regions in France, this project aims to create visually appealing synthetic aerial photographs that resemble real or stylized aerial imagery.